bahaerdogan/Agentic-Retail-Analyst--DSPy-LangGraph--V1.0-/README.md

-# Agentic Retail Analyst (DSPy + LangGraph)

-A local AI agent that answers retail analytics questions by combining RAG over documents and SQL queries on a Northwind database.
-This is an experimental implementation showcasing DSPy Chain-of-Thought reasoning with LangGraph orchestration.

-## Current Implementation Status

-### ✅ What's Working
-- **Basic Question Routing**: Successfully classifies questions as RAG, SQL, or hybrid queries
-- **Document Retrieval**: TF-IDF based search over markdown documents with chunking
-- **SQL Generation**: Generates working SQL queries for common retail analytics questions
-- **Database Integration**: Connects to SQLite Northwind database with proper error handling
-- **Answer Synthesis**: Combines results from multiple sources with citations
-- **CLI Interface**: Batch processing with configurable models via Ollama

-### ⚠️ Known Limitations
-- **Routing Accuracy**: Router sometimes misclassifies complex questions (~70% accuracy)
-- **SQL Complexity**: Struggles with advanced joins and complex aggregations
-- **Error Recovery**: Repair loop works but could be more sophisticated
-- **Performance**: No query optimization or caching implemented yet
-- **Model Dependency**: Heavily dependent on local model quality (tested with Phi-3.5)

-### 🔧 Areas for Improvement
-- Better prompt engineering for routing decisions
-- More robust SQL query validation and repair
-- Enhanced document chunking and retrieval scoring
-- Query result caching and performance optimization
-- Support for more complex analytical queries

-## Architecture Overview
-- **Router**: DSPy ChainOfThought classifier (rag | sql | hybrid)
-- **Retriever**: TF-IDF document search with scoring
-- **NL2SQL**: DSPy ChainOfThought SQL generation
-- **Executor**: SQLite query execution with error handling
-- **Synthesizer**: DSPy ChainOfThought answer formatting
-- **Repair Loop**: Basic error detection and retry (2 iterations max)

-## Trade-offs & Assumptions
-- **CostOfGoods**: Approximated as 70% of UnitPrice when not available
-- **Table Schema**: Uses lowercase table names for consistency
-- **Local Models**: Designed for Ollama/local inference (no API costs)
-- **Experimental**: This is a proof-of-concept, not production-ready

-## Roadmap

-**Next versions will be available in the following weeks** with improvements to:
-- Enhanced routing accuracy and decision logic
-- Better SQL query generation and validation
-- Improved error handling and recovery mechanisms
-- Performance optimizations and caching
-- More comprehensive test coverage
-- Support for additional data sources and formats
+Agentic Retail Analyst (DSPy + LangGraph)

+Disclaimer: This project is a conceptual prototype.
+It is not part of my academic or professional work.

+An experimental AI agent for retail analytics that combines retrieval-augmented generation (RAG) with SQL querying over the Northwind database.
+It showcases DSPy chain-of-thought reasoning orchestrated with LangGraph.

+Current Status
+Working Features

+Question Routing: Classifies queries as RAG, SQL, or hybrid

+Document Retrieval: TF-IDF search over chunked markdown documents

+SQL Generation: Produces functional SQL for common analytics queries

+Database Integration: Connects to SQLite Northwind with error handling

+Answer Synthesis: Merges results from multiple sources with citations

+CLI Interface: Batch processing with configurable Ollama models

+Limitations

+Routing accuracy ~70% on complex queries

+Difficulty handling advanced joins and aggregations

+Basic error recovery and repair mechanisms

+No caching or query optimization

+Strongly dependent on local model quality (tested with Phi-3.5)

+Areas for Improvement

+Improved prompt engineering for routing

+More robust SQL validation and repair

+Enhanced document chunking and retrieval scoring

+Query caching and performance optimization

+Support for more complex analytics

+Architecture

+Router: DSPy Chain-of-Thought classifier (rag | sql | hybrid)

+Retriever: TF-IDF search with scoring

+NL2SQL: DSPy SQL generator

+Executor: SQLite with error handling

+Synthesizer: DSPy answer formatter

+Repair Loop: Basic error detection and retries (max 2)

+Assumptions & Trade-offs

+CostOfGoods estimated as 70% of UnitPrice if missing

+Table schema standardized to lowercase

+Local models preferred (Ollama, no API costs)

+Proof-of-concept only, not production-ready